brwarner/uwgdc/content/pages/constitution.md

 * What events the club shall run
 * What club funds should be spent on
-* The appointment of advisors
+* The appointment of Advisors

 ## Decision Making

 In general the Executive will make decisions through discussion and consensus.
 In the case where this does not work, any executive may call for a vote.
 Executives should avoid calling votes if at all possible.

 If there is a vote, a decision is made by a majority of executives.
-Unless otherwise noted a President can veto a decision so long as at least one Councillor seconds the veto.
+Unless otherwise noted a President can veto a decision so long as at least one Councillor seconds them.

 ## Changes to the Executive